iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Testing the Module
 *******************
-.. warning:: Double check that the module is secured and there is no propeller attached before performing any testing.
+.. warning:: Ensure that the module is secured and there is no propeller attached before performing any testing.

-To test that module is configured to spin and take throtle commands from the flight controller, open the Testing tab in Control Center and look for the *ESC Input* parameter.
-This parameter commands the module to spin in the same way that a :ref:`hobby protocol <manual_hobby>` used by a flight controller would, i.e. it sends an :ref:`IQUART throttle command <manual_throttle>`., so it is the best way to test if the module is ready to connect with the flight controller.
+To test that the module is configured to spin and take throttle commands from the flight controller, open the Testing tab in Control Center and look for the *ESC Input* parameter.
+This parameter commands the module to spin in the same way that a :ref:`hobby protocol <manual_hobby>` used by a flight controller would, i.e. it sends an :ref:`IQUART throttle command <manual_throttle>`, so it is the best way to test if the module is ready to connect with the flight controller.
 So setting this to 0.5 will send the module a 50% throttle command with the configuration specified in this example.
-**Make sure the module is secured before attempting to spin it, as it will "jump" if unsecured**.
+**Make sure the module is secured before attempting to spin it, as it may move dangerously if unsecured**.

-**However, because this test is meant to simulate commands from a flight controller, it is affected by the** :ref:`manual_advanced_arming` **feature.
-That means that setting this parameter will not cause the module to spin until the module has armed.** By default Vertiq speed modules require 10 consecutive throttle commands between 0% and 7.5% to arm.
+**However, because this test is meant to simulate commands from a flight controller, the** *ESC Input* **parameter is affected by the** :ref:`manual_advanced_arming` **feature.
+That means that setting this parameter will not cause the module to spin until the module has armed.** By default, Vertiq speed modules require 10 consecutive throttle commands between 0% and 7.5% to arm.
 So to arm your module using the
 *ESC Input* parameter, set the *ESC Input* to 0.05 to send a 5% throttle command as shown below, and click the set arrow 10 times.
 On the 10th time you click the set arrow, the module should play its 2 note arming song, and begin spinning.